-The Viet Minh was led primarily by the communists; the Viet Minh was also a national front that was open to people from all kinds of political backgrounds or persuasions.
+The Viet Minh was led primarily by the communists; the Viet Minh was also a national front open to people from all kinds of political backgrounds or persuasions.
 Their main goal was to liberate Vietnam from French rule.
-The main leader of the Viet Minh was Ho Chi Minh.
+The prominent leader of the Viet Minh was Ho Chi Minh.

-In the mid-1950s, various South Vietnamese groups that were opposed to President Diem’s South Vietnamese government began to be formed.
+In the mid-1950s, various South Vietnamese groups opposing President Diem’s South Vietnamese government began forming.
 The name group was the Viet Cong.

-The full name of Viet Cong was Việt Nam Cộng-sản, which translated means “Vietnamese Communist.
-The formation of the Viet Cong group of fighters started in the late 1950s but really took hold in the 1960s.
+The full name of the Viet Cong was Việt Nam Cộng-sản, which translates to “Vietnamese Communist.
+The Viet Cong group of fighters formed in the late 1950s but took hold in the 1960s.

 Most of the Viet Cong were recruited in the South, but they received weapons, guidance, reinforcement, and support from the North Vietnamese Army.
-Many of the North Vietnamese soldiers also infiltrated into South Vietnam and became part of the Viet Cong fighters.
+Many North Vietnamese soldiers also infiltrated South Vietnam and became part of the Viet Cong fighters.

-In fact 1968, during the famous TET Offensive, the Viet Cong suffered huge losses; so deep were their losses that many of the Viet Cong’s ranks had to be filled by North Vietnamese soldiers.
+In 1968, during the famous TET Offensive, the Viet Cong suffered tremendous losses; so deep were their losses that North Vietnamese soldiers had to fill many of the Viet Cong’s ranks.
 This shows the total support that the North Vietnamese army had for the Viet Cong.

-The Viet Cong were really a guerilla force as their war methods were ambush, terrorism, and sabotage.
+The Viet Cong was a guerilla force whose war methods were ambush, terrorism, and sabotage.
 They used small units first to get a foothold in the countryside.